LeeXieXie/cserwork/CS61A Lec3.md

 You should feel free to use infix operators and parentheses in your programs.
 Idiomatic Python prefers operators over call expressions for simple mathematical operations.

 # 1.4  Designing Functions
+Fundamentally, the qualities of good functions all reinforce the idea that functions are abstractions.

+-   Each function should have exactly one job.
+That job should be identifiable with a short name and characterizable in a single line of text.
+Functions that perform multiple jobs in sequence should be divided into multiple functions.
+-   _Don't repeat yourself_ is a central tenet of software engineering.
+The so-called DRY principle states that multiple fragments of code should not describe redundant logic.
+Instead, that logic should be implemented once, given a name, and applied multiple times.
+If you find yourself copying and pasting a block of code, you have probably found an opportunity for functional abstraction.
+-   Functions should be defined generally.
+Squaring is not in the Python Library precisely because it is a special case of the pow function, which raises numbers to arbitrary powers.

+## 1.4.1   Documentation